jbatonnet/Rinkhals/README.md

 # Rinkhals

-Rinkhals is a custom firmware for the Anycubic Kobra 3 3D printer.
-The goal of this project is to create a simple and safe overlay for the Kobra 3 firmware, adding some usefule features.
+Rinkhals is a custom firmware for the Anycubic Kobra series of 3D printers.
+The goal of this project is to create a simple and safe overlay for the Kobra firmware, adding some usefule features.
 This firmware will likely not support all use cases, like running vanilla Klipper or your specific feature / plugin.

+For now the following printers and firmwares are supported:
+- Kobra 3 (+ combo) with firmware 2.3.5.3
+- Kobra 2 Pro with firmware 3.1.2.3

 Here are some of the features I added:
 - Mainsail, Fluidd and Moonraker (using nginx)